taptipalit/rust-dep/README.md

 ## Framework for static program analysis for Rust

+## Option 1: Use the Docker container

+1. Pull the container image.

+`docker pull taptipalit/rust-dep`

+2. Launch the container

+`docker run -it taptipalit/rust-dep:latest bash`

+3. Run the analysis

+`./analyze.sh`

+This generates the output in `callgraph.json`.

+## Option 2: Build the toolchain on local machine
 ### Generate callgraph

 Prerequisite: The Rust compiler toolchain is installed on the system.